Features at a glance

 About this container image source

 Created in 2018, the ue4-docker project was the first open source project to provide Dockerfiles for building both Windows and Linux containers that include the Unreal Engine Build Tools.
-Since its initial creation, the project has grown to include support for building images compatible with the NVIDIA Docker runtime, as well as convenience features such as automated configuration of Linux and Windows Server host systems.
+Since its initial creation, the project has grown to include support for building images compatible with the NVIDIA Container Toolkit, as well as convenience features such as automated configuration of Linux and Windows Server host systems.

 The ue4-docker project is maintained by Dr Adam Rehn, the founder of both the Unreal Engine For Research initiative and the Unreal Containers community hub.
 As a pioneering source of Dockerfiles for the Unreal Engine, the ue4-docker project has played a pivotal role in demonstrating the feasibility of Unreal Engine containers, and has been the initial point of discovery for many developers who now utilise Unreal Engine containers as part of their daily workflows.